dankogai/js-installproperty/README.md

 ### Object.defaultProperties( *obj* , *props* )

 Does `Object.installProperty()` only for each nonexistent properties.
+Very handly if you want to extend non-owner objects like built-ins.
+This is the function used by installproperty.js to install all these functions.

 ### Object.revertProperties( *obj* *[, props ]* )